-- eastern façade that lies outside of the University Heights-South Historic District 100foot buffer.
-Within the 100-foot buffer, the maximum building height is four (4) stories. - 4.
-Total project non-residential square footage may not exceed 6,500 square feet.
+- Total project non-residential square footage may not exceed 6,500 square feet.
 Accessory uses to the multi-family residential, such as leasing office and amenities exclusive to residents, will not count against the maximum non-residential square footage allowed. - 5.
-A minimum of 10% of the residential dwelling units developed must be Affordable Housing Units.
-Affordable Housing Units means units that are affordably priced for households earning between 50% and 80% of the Gainesville Metropolitan Statistical Area (MSA) Area Median Income (AMI), as established by the United States Department of Housing and Urban Development (HUD).
-Affordably priced means that no more than 30% of household income is spent on housing.
-These units must remain permanent Affordable Housing Units through a binding legal document as approved to form and legality by the City Attorney's Office and recorded in the Public Records of Alachua County, Florida, which ensures that the units will permanently (for the life of the development) remain Affordable Housing Units. - 6.
-Affordable Housing Units must be constructed such that all unit finishes are identical to market-rate units and locations within the structure are equally dispersed relative to market-rate units.
-In addition, occupants of Affordable Housing Units must have equal access to all amenities constructed on the property, relative to market-rate units. - 7.
-During development plan review, the owner/developer shall submit a list of building materials and architectural standards for review, subject to approval by the City Manager or designee, to ensure that all development within the PD is consistent with the elevations and this ordinance. - 8.
+A minimum of 10% of the residential dwelling units developed must be Affordable 112 Housing Units.
+Affordable Housing Units means units that are affordably priced for 113 households earning between 50% and 80% of the Gainesville Metropolitan Statistical 114 Area (MSA) Area Median Income (AMI), as established by the United States Department 115 of Housing and Urban Development (HUD).
+Affordably priced means that no more than 116 30% of household income is spent on housing.
+These units must remain permanent 117 118 Affordable Housing Units through a binding legal document as approved to form and legality by the City Attorney's Office and recorded in the Public Records of Alachua 119 120 County, Florida, which ensures that the units will permanently (for the life of the development) remain Affordable Housing Units.
+121 - Affordable Housing Units must be constructed such that all unit finishes are identical to market-rate units and locations within the structure are equally dispersed relative to market-rate units.
+In addition, occupants of Affordable Housing Units must have equal access to all amenities constructed on the property, relative to market-rate units. - During development plan review, the owner/developer shall submit a list of building materials and architectural standards for review, subject to approval by the City Manager or designee, to ensure that all development within the PD is consistent with the elevations and this ordinance. - 8.
 Building facades oriented toward University Avenue must have non-reflective, transparent windows or glazing area covering at least 65 percent of their surface area at pedestrian level (between 3 feet above grade and 8 feet above grade) on the first floor.
 Operable entrance doors must be included in the calculation of total surface area for purposes of glazing. - 9.
 The PD is located in Zone A of the Transportation Mobility Program Area (TMPA).
-Prior to the second reading of this ordinance, the owner/developer shall sign a TMPA Zone A Agreement or agreement for transportation mitigation based on the program in effect at the time. - 10.
+Prior to the second reading of this ordinance, the owner/developer shall sign a TMPA Zone A Agreement or agreement for transportation mitigation based on the program in effect at the time. - 139 10.
 The development shall incorporate the following building placement standards: - a.
 University Avenue: a 20-25-foot (min-max) setback from the back of curb; - b.
-SW 12th Street: a 16-21-foot (min-max) setback from the back of curb; - c.
-Rear: a 3-foot setback to the south along the alley, measured from the shared property line; and - d.
-Side interior: a 0-foot setback to the west, adjacent to tax parcel 13230-001-000, measured from the shared property line.
+SW 12th Street: a 16-21-foot (min-max) setback from the back of curb; - 142c.
+Rear: a 3-foot setback to the south along the alley, measured from the shared143property line; and - 144d.
+Side interior: a 0-foot setback to the west, adjacent to tax parcel 13230-001-000,145measured from the shared property line.